07740 877 544 firstname.lastname@example.org

 Consider the most important and profitable information which will attract attention.

 Tell your audience to visit your website or social channels.
-This provides a broader platform and longer time window to explain what you have to offer.
+This enables a broader platform for you to explain what you have to offer.

 Make your words or image enticing to the reader.

-Once you know the location, dimensions, quantity and message, you have already saved costs attached to your project.
-Now you require an appealing design.
+Once you know the location, dimensions, quantity and message, you’ve already saved costs attached to your signage project.
+Now you require a design.

-If you do not have a visual identity for your business and do not wish to hire a designer, there are several decisions you must make.
+If you don’t have a visual identity for your business and don’t wish to hire a designer, there are several decisions you must make.

 - Consider how to implement consistency throughout your signage and marketing.